-“Connection — A Book of 48 Natural Contemplations,” is an 18,000 word spiritual/ecology/meditation work with photos by Charmaine Coimbra
+“Connection — 48 Natural Contemplations,” is a 25,000 word spiritual/ecology/meditation work with photos by Charmaine Coimbra

-Genres: Inspirational, Gift, Spiritual, Nature, Ecology, Journal, Cards.
+Genres: Inspirational, Memoir, Gift, Spiritual, Nature, Ecology, Journal, Cards.

 Letter of recommendation from LeeAnne Krusemark,